 The Declaration of Independence was approved JULY 4, 1776.

-John Hancock, President of the Continental Congress, signed first, saying "the price on my head has just doubled."
+John Hancock, the 39-year-old President of the Continental Congress, signed the Declaration first, reportedly saying "the price on my head has just doubled."

 "We must hang together or most assuredly we shall hang separately.

 The Declaration referred to God:

 "Laws of Nature and of Nature's God...

 All Men are created equal, that they are endowed by their Creator with certain unalienable Rights...

 Appealing to the Supreme Judge of the World for the Rectitude of our Intentions..."